 How much should I put in a donor-advised fund?

 It depends on your charitable goals and your tax bracket.
-If you received a big bonus this year, you could lower your taxes by contributing to a donor-advised fund.
+If you received a big bonus this year, you could lower your taxes by contributing to a DAF.
 There used to be a minimum amount that you needed to put into a donor-advised fund, but many DAFs now offer no minimums.
 Some sponsoring organizations, such as Fidelity or Schwab, require you to make a minimum gift of $50.
 A financial advisor can help work out the best strategy for you.

 Who controls a donor-advised fund?